Races › Super League Triathlon Jersey 2021

 Watch live races free

 The Enduro is considered the most brutal format of all.
 Requiring endurance and tactics, the Enduro is a non-stop burst of nine back-to-back triathlon disciplines without any breaks.
-The easiest way to think about it is swim-bike-run repeated continuously three times in a row.
+The easiest way to think about it is swim-bike-run repeated continuously three times in a row, or over three Stages.

 A focus on speed is a key demand of the Enduro because any athlete who falls more than 90 seconds behind the leader will be eliminated.